Skip to content

 Data

-Why are solar data missing from the daily products?
+Why is solar data missing from the daily products?

-Solar data are typically missing because the satellite observational data are missing and irretrievable.
+Solar data is typically missing because the satellite observational data is missing and irretrievable.

 What are the maximum and minimum temperatures for the hourly temporal level?